Mental Health Facilities Tucker County, WV

 Appalachian Community Health Center Tucker County Office

 Appalachian Community Health Center Tucker County Office is a mental health treatment center in Tucker County, WV, located at 601 Walnut Street, 26287 zip code area.
 Appalachian Community Health Center Tucker County Office provides outpatient treatment.
-Appalachian Community Health Center Tucker County Office offers cognitive behavioral therapy, dialectical behavior therapy and group therapy to adults, seniors 65 or older and young adults.
-Additional services at Appalachian Community Health Center Tucker County Office consist of family psychoeducation, intensive case management and suicide prevention services.
+Appalachian Community Health Center Tucker County Office offers individual psychotherapy, behavior modification and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Additional services at Appalachian Community Health Center Tucker County Office consist of intensive case management, court-ordered outpatient treatment and case management.

 SPONSORED AD